-Dr. James “Jim” Linder serves as CEO of Nebraska Medicine; Karen Linder as CEO of Tethon 3D, a company the husband and wife team co-founded in 2014.
+Dr. James “Jim” Linder serves as CEO of Nebraska Medicine; Karen Linder as Executive Chairwoman of Tethon 3D, a company the husband-and-wife team co-founded in 2014.
 Not only are they leaders and entrepreneurs, the Nebraska natives are also champions for other visionaries.

 Awarded multiple times for supporting entrepreneurship in the Midwest, the Linders started Linseed Capital in 2008, investing in and mentoring dozens of early-stage companies, including Bulu Box, Flywheel, Nobl, SkyVu Entertainment and Travefy.

 Prior to supporting founders and founding companies of her own, Karen Linder graduated from Nebraska Wesleyan University and began her career as a cytotechnologist at Good Samaritan Hospital in Kearney.
 She transitioned, from there, to the University of Nebraska Medical Center (UNMC) where she founded the state’s first School of Cytotechnology.
 That experience empowered her to start her own company, Heartland Pathology, which she sold in 2011.
 Today, Karen leads Tethon 3D, an Omaha manufacturing company that produces materials and hardware for ceramic 3D printing.